0

 Greenwich MarketGreenwich Market

-Crosstown Greenwich - Parents can warm up with a coffee while their kids peruse the doughnuts menu.
+Crosstown Greenwich - Parents can grab a coffee while their kids peruse the doughnuts menu.
 Everything from the dough to the fillings and toppings are made in house and there’s also a wide vegan selection.

 Goddards at Greenwich - For a traditional pie and mash meal, this longstanding Greenwich restaurant is hard to beat.
 They also do a mean apple crumble with custard for dessert.

-Greenwich Market - This popular market features a diverse set of traders from Da Fish Ting with their sustainable fish burgers and The Sausage with its foot-long meat and vegan hot dogs.
+Greenwich Market - This popular market features a diverse set of traders from Da Fish Ting with their sustainable fish burgers and Korean Corn Dogs.

 15 Grams - this coffee house serves up pastries from St John and must-have hot chocolate with blowtorched marshmallows.